iamrishabruh/drug_interaction_checker/README.md

 ### Contribution Guidelines

-**Code Standards:** Adhere to Kaiser Permanente's coding standards and best practices.
+- Adhere to Kaiser Permanente's coding standards and best practices.

-**Documentation:** Ensure all new features and changes are well-documented.
+- Ensure all new features and changes are well-documented.

-**Testing:** Include relevant tests for your contributions.
+- Include relevant tests for your contributions.

-**Issue Tracking:** Link any related issues in your pull request description.
+- Link any related issues in your pull request description.

 ## License